= ann.Synapse(

 ).

-You can also access the dendrites individually, either by specifying the rank of the post-synaptic neuron:
+You can also access the dendrites individually, either by specifying the rank or the coordinates of the post-synaptic neuron:

 dendrite print(dendrite.w)